Carbon Management Plan

 The University's HVAC and refrigeration is maintained to comply with high standards to prevent escape of gases.
 Any refrigerants removed during the maintenance process are handled by a registered waste carrier.

-Our School of Life Sciences carefully manages the disposal of any hazardous wastes, and laboratory staff adhere to a comprehensive Waste Disposal Handbook (.pdf) and keep a record of waste streams (.pdf).
+Our School of Life Sciences carefully manages the disposal of any hazardous wastes, and laboratory staff adhere to a comprehensive Waste Disposal Handbook (.pdf).